Skip to main content

 Salmon Region

-2023 Conditions – The 2022-23 winter was relatively mild.
-Spring conditions were cool and abnormally wet, and likely resulted in variable nest success across the landscape.
-However, it is unknown at this time how the wet spring has affected chick survival in the region.
-With a couple years of milder weather conditions the trend for most upland game bird populations should be stable to upward.
+2024 Conditions – The 2023-24 winter was relatively mild.
+Spring conditions were dry and relatively warm, and likely resulted in good nest success across the landscape.
+With a couple years of milder weather conditions, the trend for most upland game bird populations should be upward.

 Pheasant